-Expand my customers knowledge in traditional textile design and production.
+Dedicated to expand my customers knowledge in traditional textile design, natural dyeing processes and production.

-This spring I am working with the Working Well Trust in White Chapel, where they have their Sew and Support part of their charity.
-The Working Well Trust is a London based mental health charity and social enterprise.
+For the last 2 years I have been working with the Working Well Trust in White Chapel, London, where they have their Sew and Support part of their charity.
+They are a London based mental health charity and social enterprise.
 They are a charity committed to promoting the personal recovery of people with mental health problems.
 The Sew and Support part of the charity provides learning domestic and light industrial sewing machine, hand embroidery and finishing skills.
 Helping people to achieve their recovery goals and learn a skill and ultimately get back to work.
 I am hoping that this is a side of production that grows and then allows me to focus on the hand-dyeing side of my work more.

+The production that takes place in Jaipur, India is growing.
+I have a good relationship with a lovely textile supplier and a tailors workshop.
+Here they help me source the most beautiful vintage kantha quilts and indigo block prints from local artisan makers and markets.
 I will always tell the story of these products in the most transparent way possible, through my blog posts, instagram stories and product details.
-My mission is to honour these traditional artisan skills through my designs and their textiles.
-Giving them a contempary twist that makes them timeless and collectable.
+My mission is to honour these traditional artisan skills and processes through my designs and their textiles.
+Giving each a contempary twist that makes them timeless and collectable.

 To always recycle and up-cycle products where possible.